 Shulk: His regular arts are easy to score criticals with if he's under player control.
 This builds up the Party Gauge rapidly, allowing you to use Chain Attacks very consistently.
 He even packs a little healing to go with it.
 And that's not even counting the Monado on top of all that, which on the a New Game+ with the Infinity+1 Sword version, has a 75 percent critical hit rate and by far the highest damage of any weapon.
 His talent arts with it can allow him to deal heavy damage, seal enemy auras, and defend against their arts.

-Reyn: Has the fastest Topple->Daze combo in the game, has not one but two arts that contribute to his Talent Gauge during combat, and can rack up incredible one-hit damage with Magnum Charge->Sword Drive (which is the most damaging single hit art in the game besides Shulk's Monado Buster).
+Reyn: Has the fastest Topple->Daze combo in the game, has not one but three arts that contribute to his Talent Gauge during combat, and can rack up incredible one-hit damage with Magnum Charge->Sword Drive (which is the most damaging single hit art in the game besides Shulk's Monado Buster).

 Sharla: Even despite her Tier-Induced Scrappy status, you'd be surprised how effective Head Shot can be, especially when used in a Chain Attack, which mitigates Head Shot's sluggish cooldown.